 You’ll also be saving some money by combining your procedures.
 Yes, each individual procedure will have its own cost; however, every time you have surgery, you also incur a lot of fees.
 Those fees add up!
 With combination surgery, you save money by paying for these fees only once instead of several times.

-The Downside to Combination Surgeries
+The Downside of Combination Surgeries

 Yes, there are downsides.
 Depending on which procedures you’re getting, you could be increasing your amount of time under anesthesia and dealing with greater recovery issues.
 The longer you spend under anesthesia, the greater your risks become.
 Also, because your body has to recover from a greater amount of surgery, the recovery period could cause you more discomfort and pain, plus it could take you a lot longer to heal.

 While these downsides can seem a bit worrisome, rest assured that your surgeon will be prepared for these circumstances.
-Plastic surgeons will usually run tests on their patients while they’re under anesthesia to make sure that they’re doing fine as well as have a trained anesthesiologist to monitor you.
+Plastic surgeons will usually run tests on their patients while they’re under anesthesia to make sure that they’re doing fine as well as have a trained anesthesiologist to monitor them.
 They will also create a detailed recovery plan for you that will help you deal with any problems you have during the recovery period.

-What are Commonly Combined Procedures?
+What Are Commonly Combined Procedures?

 - Brow lift/Facelift